jupyterhub/jupyterhub-deploy-docker/README.md

 docker logs jupyterhub
 ```

 ### How do I specify the Notebook server image to spawn for users?

 In this deployment, JupyterHub uses DockerSpawner to spawn single-user
 Notebook servers.
 You set the desired Notebook server image in a
-`DOCKER_CONTAINER_IMAGE` environment variable.
+`DOCKER_NOTEBOOK_IMAGE` environment variable.

-When spawning single-user notebooks, JupyterHub reads the DockerSpawner's
+JupyterHub reads the Notebook image name from `jupyterhub_config.py`, which
-image name from `jupyterhub_config.py` file.
-This file includes the
+reads the Notebook image name from the `DOCKER_CONTAINER_IMAGE` environment
-DockerSpawner's image name which refers to desired image in the
-`DOCKER_CONTAINER_IMAGE` environment variable:
+variable:

 ```
 # DockerSpawner setting in jupyterhub_config.py
-c.DockerSpawner.container_image = os.environ['DOCKER_CONTAINER_IMAGE']
+c.DockerSpawner.container_image = os.environ['DOCKER_NOTEBOOK_IMAGE']
 ```

-By default, the`DOCKER_CONTAINER_IMAGE` environment variable is set in the
+By default, the`DOCKER_NOTEBOOK_IMAGE` environment variable is set in the
 `.env` file.

 ```
 # Setting in the .env file
-DOCKER_CONTAINER_IMAGE=jupyter/scipy-notebook:2d878db5cbff
+DOCKER_NOTEBOOK_IMAGE=jupyter/scipy-notebook:2d878db5cbff
 ```

 To use a different notebook server image, you can either change the desired
 container image value in the `.env` file, or you can override it
-by setting the `DOCKER_CONTAINER_IMAGE` variable to a different Notebook
+by setting the `DOCKER_NOTEBOOK_IMAGE` variable to a different Notebook
 image in the environment where you launch JupyterHub.
 For example, the
-following setting would be used to spawn single-user pyspark notebook servers:
+following setting would be used to spawn single-user `pyspark` notebook servers:

 ```
-DOCKER_CONTAINER_IMAGE=jupyterhub/pyspark-notebook:2d878db5cbff \
+DOCKER_NOTEBOOK_IMAGE=jupyterhub/pyspark-notebook:2d878db5cbff \
 	./hub.sh up -d
 ```